Saturday, June 22th, 2024

 Where does the money go?

-All money raised directly supports the Brain Injury Association of Vermont.
+All money raised directly supports the Brain Injury Alliance of Vermont.
 The following are just a few examples of where these funds are distributed:

 - Our BIAVT helpline continues to receive more calls each year and is staffed Monday-Friday 9-4 for Vermont referrals and resources –be it state agencies, brain injury service providers, or locating housing or food.